,

 Class No.

-77 Olympics, space allowed 18" x 18"/46 x 46 cm, height unlimited
+77 80th Celebration, space allowed 18" x 18"/46 x 46 cm, height unlimited

-78 A Night at the Ballet, space allowed 18" x 18"/46 x 46cm, height unlimited
+78 Anyone for Tennis, space allowed 18" x 18"/46 x 46cm, height unlimited

 79 A vase of Hardy Perennial flowers, any variety/varieties, arranged for effect using Society vase